Router Jig; Flush-trim stabilizers

 Cutting banding to the exact width of a shelf and then gluing and clamping it in place for perfect coverage of a shelf's edge can be difficult.

-Then, construct a pair of the stabilizer jigs shown in the illustration below right, and clamp the stabilizers near the edge of your workbench.
-Next, clamp two banded shelves to the stabilizers where shown in the photo at right.
+Then, construct a pair of the stabilizer jigs shown in the illustration below, and clamp the stabilizers near the edge of your workbench.
+Next, clamp two banded shelves to the stabilizers where shown in the photo above.